cpfaff/mspm/README.md

 1. dataset

     Information about the datasets in your project.
-You can use the function XXX to collect information about your datasets and place it here in a format that you can complement with metadata.
+You can use the function `collect_csv_metadata()` to collect information about your datasets.
+It will place two files in here in csv format that you can complement with metadata.
+In case you have to change something in the data you can call it again and it will update your metadata preserving what you already described (you can use the alias: `update_csv_metadata()` as well).

 2. project

-   The project folder contains information about the project like the author of the project and the checkpoint which is for now the date of project creation.
+   The project folder contains information about the project.
+This is a license, the author of the project and the creation time of the project but also the checkpoint date used to pin package versions.
 The files in here are in Debian control file format (dcf).
-It is natively supported by the R environment and used in many places like e.g. the description file in R packages.
+It is a structured text file natively supported by the R environment and used in many places like e.g. the description of R packages.

 * report